Abstrabit-Dev/kiro-week5-delhi-street-food-guide/README.md

 > Your local friend for navigating Delhi's incredible street food scene

-A specialized Kiro CLI agent that provides authentic, practical street food recommendations across Delhi using comprehensive local knowledge.
-Built for the Kiro CLI Challenge.
+A specialized agent that provides authentic, practical street food recommendations across Delhi using comprehensive local knowledge.
+Built for the Kiro Week 5 Challenge-"The Local Guide".

 ## 🎯 What This Agent Does